 Biography

-Sangchul Hwang is a professor of Civil / Environmental Engineering in Ingram School of Engineering at Texas State University.
+Dr. Hwang is a professor of Civil and Environmental Engineering at Texas State University.
 He joined the faculty in 2020 after serving for 16 years as a professor at the University of Puerto Rico at Mayagüez.
-He is a licensed professional engineer in Texas.
-He did two post-doctoral appointments: one was at the US EPA National Risk Management Research Laboratory (OK) and the other at the US Army ERDC Environmental Laboratory (MS).
+He is a licensed professional engineer in the state of Texas.
+He held two postdoctoral appointments: one at the US EPA National Risk Management Research Laboratory (OK) and the other at the US Army ERDC Environmental Laboratory (MS).
 He acquired a PhD degree from the University of Akron (OH).

 Research Interests

-Dr. Hwang’s research expertise is broadly in nature-inspired civil and environmental engineering.
-His current research focus is on (1) the fate, transport, and remediation of environmental contaminants (e.g., PFAS, microplastics, chlorinated solvents) under changing climate; (2) the upcycling of plant biomass to produce advanced materials for the improvement of water quality, sanitation, public health, and agricultural productivity; and (3) designing, optimizing, and implementing Green Stormwater Infrastructure for Low Impact Development.
+Dr. Hwang’s research focus is on (1) the fate, transport, and remediation of environmental contaminants (e.g., PFAS, microplastics, chlorinated solvents) under changing climate; (2) the upcycling of plant biomass to produce advanced functional materials for the improvement of water quality, public health, and agricultural productivity; and (3) the design and implementation of Green Stormwater Infrastructure for Low Impact Development.

 Teaching Interests